quantumlib/Qualtran/docs/reference/qualtran/testing/assert_wire_symbols_match_expected.md

 : the bloq whose wire symbols we want to check.

 `expected_ws`<a id="expected_ws"></a>
-: A list of the expected wire symbols.
+: A list of the expected wire symbols or their associated text.